jhawkey/IS_mapper/README.md

 `--cds`, `--trna` and `--rrna` are used to specify what qualifiers will be looked for in the reference genbank when determining genes flanking the IS query location.
 Defaults are locus_tag and product.

+## Running ISMapper without installing

+ISMapper can be run directly from its directory without installing it via pip.
+To do so, ismap.py needs the path to the folder that contains all the scripts supplied to the argument `--path`.

+eg:
+`ismap.py --reads x_1.fastq.gz x_2.fastq.gz --queries is_query.fasta --path /path/to/IS_mapper/scripts/`

+If using the slurm_ismap.py script, `--path` can be supplied inside `--other_args`, but slurm_ismap.py also requires the path to the actual ismap.py script as well.

+eg:
+`slurm_ismap.py --reads x_2.fastq.gz x_2.fastq.gz --queries is_query.fasta --script /path/to/IS_mapper/scripts/ismap.py --other_args "--path /path/to/IS_mapper/scripts"`

 ## Running multiple jobs on a SLURM queing system

+There is no need to set the --output flag in other_args for this script, it sets it itself using the name of the readset.
+Also, make sure the query sequence is already index with bwa (using `bwa mem query.fasta`) to prevent corruption of the index once multiple jobs start running.

 ```
 python slurm_ismap.py -h